-A bonafide ("good faith") Declaration is one in which the combination of the taxes withheld and the estimated taxes paid total 75% or more of the tax obligation shown on the taxpayer's income tax return.
-Payments of estimated tax plus any other credits must equal 75% of the final liability to avoid the fine and interest penalty.
+A bonafide ("good faith") Declaration is one in which the combination of the taxes withheld and the estimated taxes paid total 90% or more of the tax obligation shown on the taxpayer's income tax return.
+Payments of estimated tax plus any other credits must equal 90% of the final liability to avoid the fine and interest penalty.
 Estimated credits equal to at least 100% of the prior year's final liability will not be penalized either.
-Example: A small-business-man, who owed \$300.00 on the prior year's tax return, files a Declaration of Estimated Tax for the current year, of \$245.00.
+Example: A small-businessman, who owed \$300.00 on the prior year's tax return, files a Declaration of Estimated Tax for the current year, of \$270.00.
 On the final tax return, it is determined that his tax obligation was actually \$350.00.
-The Declaration was less than 100% of the prior year's tax liability and was only 70% of the current tax obligation, rather than the 75% required to be "in good faith."
-This taxpayer is subject to the \$25.00 fine, and the interest penalty.
+The Declaration was less than 100% of the prior year's tax liability and was only 77% of the current tax obligation, rather than the 90% required to be in "good faith."

-How much is the interest penalty?
+How much is the penalty and interest?

-The amount of interest penalty depends upon the estimate requirement (75% of the tax obligation), and total credit on the tax return (withholding + estimate payments).
-When the tax return is filed, an auditor will multiply the tax obligation by 75% to find the bonafide Declaration amount.
+The amount of penalty and interest depends upon the estimate requirement (90% of the tax obligation), and total credit on the tax return (withholding + estimate payments).
+When the tax return is filed, an auditor will multiply the tax obligation by 90% to find the bonafide Declaration amount.
 That amount is divided by four, to establish the installment amount that should have been paid quarterly.
 The quarterly installment due is compared with the combined estimate and withholding payments from each quarter.
-Any difference will be subjected to an accumulating interest penalty of 9% per quarter, imposed from the due date of the quarterly installment, up through the filing date of the tax return.
-In some cases, the interest penalty imposed could amount to approximately 17% of the tax obligation itself.
+Any difference will be subjected to penalty of 15%.
+Interest will also be imposed at the federal short term rate rounded to the nearest whole percent, plus five percent.